-DATED: MAY 20, 2021
+DATED: JUNE 17, 2021

-The Senate Budget and Appropriations Committee reports favorably Senate Bill No. 3150 (1R).
+The Senate Budget and Appropriations Committee reports favorably and with committee amendments Senate Bill No. 3685.

-This bill would permit a certified school nurse who retired from the Teachers' Pension and Annuity Fund (TPAF) to return to work full time as a certified school nurse with a board of education without being reenrolled in the TPAF if reemployment commences during the period of the public health emergency and state of emergency declared due to the COVID-19 pandemic.
-If the retired school nurse returns to work with the former employer, it must occur more than 60 days after the retirement.
-This bill will permit the school nurse to receive the TPAF retirement allowance as well as a salary.
+This bill would permit a teacher or a professional staff member providing special services who retired from the Teachers' Pension and Annuity Fund (TPAF) to return to work full time with a board of education in a position of critical need, as determined by the State Commissioner of Education, without being reenrolled in the TPAF if reemployment commences during the period of the state of emergency declared due to the COVID-19 pandemic.
+If the retired teacher or the retired professional staff member who provides special services returns to work with the former employer, it must occur more than 180 days after the retirement.
+This bill will permit the teacher or the professional staff member who provides special services to receive the TPAF retirement allowance as well as a salary.
 The bill permits the return to work under a contract for one year, which may be renewed only for one additional year.
 The total period of reemployment with any individual board of education must not exceed a two-year period, unless so approved by the Commissioner of Education as being in the best interests of the school district.
 Under the bill, the former member's retirement must have been a bona fide retirement and any employment or reemployment under the bill must not be prearranged before retirement.